-This article contains the top attractions and things to do in Tenerife in 2018.
+This article contains the top attractions and things to do in Tenerife.
 We also provide an insight into the history of the island.

 Top Attractions and Things to do in Tenerife